|

 ask for your understanding.
 The life of the

-taking out the garbage gets in the way of the more
+garbage gets in the way of the more pressing matters

-pressing matters like making all the calls I need to or
+like making all the calls I need to or returning emails.

 Again, thanks for your understanding here.